ianshepherd111/recbad-site-redesign/README.md

 * Addition of a crude gallery
 * An improved mobile-size layout and the start of a tablet-size layout

-## Planned improvements which would need javascript knowledge:
+## Planned improvements after learning javascript:

-* A script to add a button for expanding and collapsing the menu for the mobile-size layout
+* A script so that a menu button would expand and collapse the menu for the mobile-size layout
-* A script so that the images in the gallery can be scrolled through at full-size instead of needing to open each image individually
+* A script so that the images in the gallery page could be scrolled through at full-size instead of needing to open each image individually